-Cheap energy, green jobs and a fairer world Your future powered by a Big Climate Plan
+Cheap energy, green jobs and better transport Your future powered by a Big Climate Plan

 In 2008, parliament passed the Climate Change Act, the world’s first law to set legally binding targets for cutting climate emissions.
 This win followed years of pioneering campaigning led by Friends of the Earth.

-Subsequently, we made 2 successful legal challenges, which found that the last government’s plans to meet these targets were unlawful, because it failed to implement the act.
-The most recent court victory, in May 2024, means the government is legally obliged to write a new climate plan by May 2025.
+Subsequently, we made 2 successful legal challenges, which found that the last government’s plans to meet these targets were unlawful, because they failed to implement the Act.
+The most recent court victory in May 2024 means the government is legally obliged to write a new climate plan by May 2025.

 But there’s a real risk this plan will fail to deliver the bold action urgently needed to protect people and planet.
 We have a crucial window of opportunity to influence the government, which is why we’re taking action with our Big Climate Plan campaign.